ndlarsen/prometheus-metrics-exporter/README.md

 - value: the value of the label.

 ## Go version
-The application is written in go v.
-1.11.2
+The application was originally written in go v.
+1.11.2.
+Latest tested in 1.11.13

 ## External libraries and/or modules
 The following libraries and/or modules are directly used in the project.